carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 {:.challenge}

-#### 7) Explaining model predictions using statistics
+#### 7) Explaining models
 At this point, we have assessed the predictive accuracy of our model.
-However, what if we want to make scientific claims regarding whether or not a single predictor has a consistent or above chance (i.e., statistically significant) impact sales price?
-For this kind of question, we need to incorporate statistical analyses after fitting our model.
-This next section will explore the assumptions required for running basic statistics on a linear regression model.
+However, what if we want to interpret our model to understand which predictor(s) have a consistent or above chance (i.e., statistically significant) impact sales price?
+For this kind of question and other questions related to model interpretability, we need to first carefully validate our model.
+The next two episodes will explore some of the necessary checks you must perform before reading too far into your model's estimations.